 NATIONAL SEAFOOD BISQUE DAY

-National Seafood Bisque Day is observed annually on October 19.
-Seafood lovers celebrate by enjoying a bowl of tasty soup made from the catch of the day!
+Every year on October 19th, National Seafood Bisque Day serves up a hot, delicious meal for seafood lovers.
+The day celebrates a luxurious bowl of tasty soup made from the catch of the day!

-Seafood bisque is a smooth, creamy and highly-seasoned soup of French origin.
-Based on a strained broth of crustaceans, it is made from lobster, crab, shrimp or crayfish.
+Seafood bisque is a smooth, creamy, and highly-seasoned soup of French origin.
+Recipes call for a strained broth of crustaceans.
+Use seafood such as lobster, crab, shrimp, or crayfish.

 The name “Bisque” is likely derived from Biscay, as in the Bay of Biscay.
-However, the crustaceans are certainly bis cuites, meaning “twice cooked”, as they are first sauteed lightly in their shells, then simmered in wine or cognac and aromatic herbs before being strained.
+However, the crustaceans are certainly bis cuites, meaning “twice-cooked.”
+Recipes require cooks to first sauteed the seafood lightly in their shells, then simmered in wine or cognac and aromatic herbs before being strained.

 This rich and filling soup goes well with a crusty chunk of bread.
 Serve it as the introduction to a larger meal or the meal itself.
 If you enjoy wine, try Gewurztraminer with your bisque.